World War I prisoners of war in Germany: Escapes

 Officers were more likely than other ranks to attempt to escape: first, from a sense that it was their duty to return to active military service, or at least to divert German manpower into searching for them; second because, exempt from labour and in more regular receipt of parcels from home (in which escape equipment was often smuggled), officers had more time and opportunity to plan and prepare their escapes; and third because the punishment on recapture was generally limited to a period in solitary confinement, considered by many to be an acceptable risk.
 One of the best-known escapes of the war was from Holzminden officers' camp on the night of 23/24 July 1918, when 29 British officers escaped through a tunnel which had been under excavation for nine months: of the 29, ten succeeded in making their way to the neutral Netherlands and eventually back to Britain.
-Other noted Allied escape attempts were from the "Listening Hotel" at Karlsruhe (also British) and from Villingen (primarily US).
+Other notable Allied escape attempts were from the "Listening Hotel" at Karlsruhe (also British) and from Villingen (primarily US).

 Certain Germans helped prisoners in their escape attempts.
 During his second try, Robert d'Harcourt hid in a warehouse, where a German found him.
 The latter did not denounce him, instead helping him leave the city that night: "[…] then he guided me across a maze of back-alleys and yards, through which I would never have found my way alone, until the entrance to a street where he left me, not without first vigorously shaking my hand and wishing me good luck."
 The sympathy of women is equally remarked upon by Riou and d'Harcourt.
 Once the escape was successful, the prisoner was sent to his regimental barracks to undergo an interrogation.
 In effect, the home authorities had to make sure the escape was authentic and not a spy trick.
 If the operation failed, the escapee was taken back to the camp to be punished.
 The frustration generated by failure very often led the recaptured prisoner to develop plans for the next attempt; this was the case for Charles de Gaulle and Robert d'Harcourt.
 Of 313,400 escapes counted for the war's duration, 67,565 succeeded.